Azure guidance for secure isolation

 User context-based isolation

-In cases where an Azure service is comprised of Microsoft-controlled code and customer code is not allowed to run, the isolation is provided by a user context.
+In cases where an Azure service is composed of Microsoft-controlled code and customer code is not allowed to run, the isolation is provided by a user context.
 These services accept only user configuration inputs and data for processing – arbitrary code is not allowed.
-For these services, a user context is provided to establish the data that can be accessed and what Role-Based Access Control (RBAC) operations are allowed.
+For these services, a user context is provided to establish the data that can be accessed and what Azure role-based access control (Azure RBAC) operations are allowed.
 This context is established by Azure Active Directory (Azure AD) as described earlier in Identity-based isolation section.
 Once the user has been identified and authorized, the Azure service creates an application user context that is attached to the request as it moves through execution, providing assurance that user operations are separated and properly isolated.

-In addition to robust logical compute isolation available by design to all Azure tenants, customers who desire physical compute isolation can utilize Azure Dedicated Host or Isolated Virtual Machines, which are both dedicated to a single customer.
+In addition to robust logical compute isolation available by design to all Azure tenants, if you desire physical compute isolation you can use Azure Dedicated Host or Isolated Virtual Machines, which are both dedicated to a single customer.

 Azure Dedicated Host

 Azure Dedicated Host provides physical servers that can host one or more Azure VMs and are dedicated to one Azure subscription.
-Customers can provision dedicated hosts within a region, availability zone, and fault domain.
-They can then place Windows, Linux, and SQL Server on Azure VMs directly into provisioned hosts using whatever configuration best meets their needs.
-Dedicated Host provides hardware isolation at the physical server level, enabling customers to place their Azure VMs on an isolated and dedicated physical server that runs only their organization’s workloads to meet corporate compliance requirements.
+You can provision dedicated hosts within a region, availability zone, and fault domain.
+You can then place Windows, Linux, and SQL Server on Azure VMs directly into provisioned hosts using whatever configuration best meets your needs.
+Dedicated Host provides hardware isolation at the physical server level, enabling you to place your Azure VMs on an isolated and dedicated physical server that runs only your organization’s workloads to meet corporate compliance requirements.

-Customers can deploy both Windows and Linux virtual machines into dedicated hosts by selecting the server and CPU type, number of cores, and additional features.
-Dedicated Host enables control over platform maintenance events by allowing customers to opt in to a maintenance window to reduce potential impact to their provisioned services.
-Most maintenance events have little to no impact on customer VMs; however, customers in highly regulated industries or with sensitive workloads may want to have control over any potential maintenance impact.
+You can deploy both Windows and Linux virtual machines into dedicated hosts by selecting the server and CPU type, number of cores, and extra features.
+Dedicated Host enables control over platform maintenance events by allowing you to opt in to a maintenance window to reduce potential impact to your provisioned services.
+Most maintenance events have little to no impact on your VMs; however, if you are in a highly regulated industry or with a sensitive workload, you may want to have control over any potential maintenance impact.

 Table 5 summarizes available security guidance for customer virtual machines provisioned in Azure.